ibm-cloud-docs/speech-to-text/faq-customization.md

     Yes.
 The service's base vocabulary contains many words that are used in everyday conversation by a broad, general audience.
 Its models provide sufficiently accurate recognition for a variety of applications but can lack knowledge of specific terms that are associated with particular domains; these are referred to as *out-of-vocabulary (OOV) words*.

     The language model customization interface lets you improve the accuracy of speech recognition for specialized domains.
 You can use customization to expand and tailor the vocabulary of a base model to include domain-specific data and terminology.
-See [Using customization](/docs/services/speech-to-text/custom.html).
+See [Using language model customization](/docs/services/speech-to-text/custom.html).
 Note that customization is currently available only for US English and Japanese (GA) and for Spanish (beta).

 1.  <span style="color:#003F69">How secure is the data that I add to a custom model?</span>